porkenvolf/top-weather/README.md

 TO DO:

+- FIX: when changing units as the first action the 'now' line doesnt render
 - callApi every once in a while to refresh the data
-- units F
-- units in graph
 - manage async errors
 - un chancho